JohannesBorgqvist/separable_phase_plane_symmetries/README.md

 ## Description of the project
 This project concerns the symmetries of phase plane models that are commonly occuring in biology.
 Specifically, we consider the (u,v)-phase plane ODE for separable models.
-In particular we consider four different models, namely the Lotka-Volterra model whose symmetries are illustrated below.
+In particular we consider four different models, namely the *Lotka-Volterra model*, the *SIR model*, the *linear model* and the *biological oscillator* whose symmetries are illustrated below.

 ![The symmetries of the LV-model](./Figures/LV_symmetries.png)